HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_xai/importance.rst

 Why is explainability important?
 =================================

- *"The problem is that a single metric, such as classification accuracy, is an incomplete description of most real-world tasks." — (Doshi-Velez et al., 2017)*

 Machine learning models are typically evaluated using performance metrics such as accuracy, precision, or recall.
 While these metrics provide a useful summary of predictive performance, they rarely capture all aspects that matter in real-world applications.
 Explainable AI complements these metrics by helping us understand *why* a model makes